SynteLang/SynteLang/README.md

 | stats		| display Go's automatic memory management pause times in info display

+The notation [a,b] is a closed interval, which means the numbers between a and b, including a and b.

 The input syntax is in EBNF:
 	`operator " " [ [","] operand [","] " " ]`
 An operand can be a name or a number where: